mcgill-robotics-archive/frontend-2016/README.md

 ###Trouble Shooting

 If you run into any issues you should first check to make sure you have all dependencies installed.
-Another common mistake is to not source you setup.bash.
+Another common mistake is to not source your `setup.bash`.

 ###ROS Dependencies
 * catkin
 * rosbridge_server